-Andrew Owen focuses his practice on litigating and trying catastrophic personal injury and wrongful death cases involving trucks, commercial vehicles, pedestrians, industrial or construction accidents, as well as dangerous conditions of public and private property.
-Mr. Owen also devotes a portion of his practice to consumer class actions against businesses that engage in unfair and illegal business practices.
+Andrew Owen focuses his practice on litigating and trying catastrophic personal injury and wrongful death cases involving trucks, commercial vehicles, motorcycles, pedestrians, industrial or construction accidents, and aviation incidents, as well as dangerous conditions of public and private property.

 Some of Mr. Owen’s results include:

 - Rada v.
 Hardin Irvine Automotive, Inc.: ($21,496,420) jury verdict in auto v. motorcycle collision for plaintiff who was knocked off his motorcycle by an inattentive employee who suddenly swerved out of the HOV lane on the 405 freeway.
 Plaintiff suffered numerous injuries including a fractured right femur, multiple fractures to his right wrist and hand, and an L1 compression fracture.
 Defendants stipulated to full liability just prior to trial leaving only the nature and extent of plaintiff’s harm at issue.

 - Shay v.
 Western Express: ($10,000,000) auto v. tractor trailer collision where plaintiff’s vehicle ran out of gas and came to a stop in an eastbound lane on the 10 freeway near Blythe.
 Defendant was unable to avoid plaintiff’s vehicle and slammed into its rear end, sending it careening off the roadway and into the desert.
 Plaintiff suffered a severe traumatic brain injury.
 The investigating officer cited plaintiff as a contributing factor to the collision.
 The case settled as plaintiff’s motion to amend to allege punitive damages against both the defendant driver and the defendant’s employer was pending.